plugdata-team/plugdata/Resources/Documentation/vanilla/file-splitname.md

 inlets:
   1st:
   - type: symbol
-    description: file name.
+    description: file name
 outlets:
   1st:
   - type: list
-    description: the separated directory and file components.
+    description: the separated directory and file components
   2nd:
   - type: symbol
-    description: file component if no directory component is found.
+    description: file component if no directory component is found
 draft: false
 ---
 This object perform common string operations on filenames. no checks are performed verifying the validity/existence of any path-component.